FACT-Finder-Web-Components/documentation/markdown/en/overview-styling-elements.md

 ## Style Encapsulated HTML
-Web Components can be styled via CSS like regular HTML.
+FACT-Finder Web Components can be styled via CSS like regular HTML.
 Some elements have an internal HTML structure.
 Because of the style encapsulation of Shadow DOM those elements can no longer be reached as usual.
 Because the [/deep/ and ::shadow](https://blog.polymer-project.org/announcements/2015/12/01/deprecating-deep/) style rules are deprecated, [custom properties and mixins](https://www.polymer-project.org/1.0/docs/devguide/styling.html)